-• There is no robust relationship between flows at any of the sites within the Waima/Ure catchment and the flow recorder in the Flaxbourne at Corrie Downs.
-Management of the surface water resource in the Waima/Ure catchment would likely require the installation of a permanent flow recorder, most likely at Blue Mountain where the highest flows are recorded;

-ארא | OPUS

-- The apparent shift in the previously developed relationship between flows at Blue Mountain and at SH1 has significant water resource implications.
-There appears to be significantly less surface flow at SH1 relative to Blue Mountain since the Kaikōura Earthquake; and - The reduction in surface flow in the lower Waima/Ure catchment has implications for the management and maintenance of surface flows, and the connectivity between surface water and groundwater.
-This has implications for both surface water and groundwater abstraction.
+- That there is no robust relationship between flows at any of the sites within the Waima/Ure catchment and the flow recorder in the Flaxbourne at Corrie Downs.
+Management of the surface water resource in the Waima/Ure catchment therefore requires the installation of a permanent flow recorder, most likely at Blue Mountain where the total flow is confined by a bedrock channel.
+A temporary flow recorder has recently been installed at this location by MDC who are exploring options for a permanent recorder; - The shift in the relationship developed previously between flows at Blue Mountain and at SHI has significant water resource implications.
+There is now a significantly greater loss of surface flow to groundwater than prior to the Kaikōura Earthquake; - The reduction in surface flow in the lower Waima/Ure catchment has implications for the management and maintenance of surface flows, and the connectivity between surface water and groundwater.
+This has implications for both surface water and groundwater abstraction; and - The longer-term effects of the changes caused by the Kaikōura Earthquake are currently difficult to predict, certainly the timeframe of any future changes.
+However, over time, it is likely that the Waima/Ure River will downcut through the uplifted gravel to attain grade, and a long-profile, similar to those before the Kaikōura Earthquake.
+Once this has occurred, it is likely that the surface water and groundwater dynamics, and their interaction, will return to something similar to that before the earthquake.
+The speed of downcutting will be controlled by the frequency, magnitude and duration of flood events.
+Since floods are essentially random in time, any future changes in the lower Waima/Ure catchment are difficult to predict at this time.